 Products such as salad dressing and condiments, pasta sauce, breakfast cereals, milk, and granola bars often have sugar in their ingredients list.

-3. Avoid simple carbs
+3. Avoid simple carbohydrates

-Many no sugar diets also recommend that people avoid simple carbohydrates.
+Many no-sugar diets also recommend that people avoid simple carbohydrates.
 Simple carbs include white flour, white pasta, and white rice.